School of Posillipo

-In 1815, the painter Anton Sminck Pitloo, (1790–1837) was coaxed to move to Naples.
-He opened a studio in the Chiaia neighborhood. he preferred to paint outdoors with natural lighting.
-Posillipo at one end of the crescent shape bay of Naples, was a natural spot that allowed the painters to paint both buildings and water.
-Some say he was influenced by the visits of Turner (1819–1820) and Corot to Naples, but in general, Pitloo's paintings are devoid of passionate political or social imagery Pitloo's favorite vedute was painted out of doors, not in the studio; and was a view of the crescentic Neapolitan shore from his vantage point from the peninsula of Posillipo.
-In this way his canvas scene included water, the bustling shoreline and docks, and the land across the bay.
-The vista while somewhat idyllic romanticism; there was also the encroachment of the daily activities of sailors, fisherman, and their families.
+In 1815, the painter Anton Sminck Pitloo (1790–1837) was coaxed to move to Naples.
+He opened a studio in the Chiaia neighbourhood.
+He preferred to paint outdoors with natural lighting.
+Posillipo, at one end of the crescent shape bay of Naples, was a natural spot that allowed the painters to paint both buildings and water.
+Some say he was influenced by the visits of Turner (1819–1820) and Corot to Naples, but in general, Pitloo's paintings are devoid of passionate political or social imagery Pitloo favoured views of the curving Neapolitan shore from his vantage point on the peninsula of Posillipo.
+In this way his vista included water, the bustling shoreline and docks, and the land across the bay.
+There was also the daily activities of sailors, fisherman, and their families.

-Like Hackert before him, Pitloo became a professor at the Accademia di Belli Arti in Naples, and was able to influence fellow painters and pupils such as Carl Götzloff, Giacinto Gigante, Teodoro Duclere, Gabriele Smargiassi, Vincenzo Franceschini, Achille Vianelli, and Consalvo Carelli.
-Many of the works of these painter from circa 1820 to circa 1850 are known as products of the School of Posillipo.
+Like Hackert before him, Pitloo became a professor at the Accademia di Belli Arti in Naples, and was able to influence fellow painters and pupils such as Carl Götzloff, Giacinto Gigante, Teodoro Duclere, Gabriele Smargiassi, Vincenzo Franceschini, Achille Vianelli, Raffaele Carelli and his son Consalvo Carelli.
+Many of the works of these painters from circa 1820 to circa 1850 are known as products of the School of Posillipo.
 Other painters influence by this school are Salvatore Fergola, a pupil of Hackert.
-In time, the lessening of the demands for accuracy and a greater attention to the mood of the painting during the age of Romanticism, led to more impressionist styles found in post-1850s Tuscan school of Macchiaioli (who also painted out of doors), or in the School of Resina represented by painters such as Guglielmo Ciardi.
+In time, the lessening of the demands for accuracy and a greater attention to the mood of the painting during the age of Romanticism, led to more impressionist styles found in the post-1850s Tuscan school of Macchiaioli (who also painted out of doors), or in the School of Resina represented by painters such as Guglielmo Ciardi.